lamhq/tech-notes/pages/devops/aws/network/cloudfront/access-control.md

 # Access control

+## Cloudfront Signed URL / Signed Cookies

-CloudFront signed URLs and signed cookies provide the same basic functionality: they allow you to control who can access your content.
+CloudFront signed URLs and signed cookies allow you to control who can access your content.

-## Cloudfront signed URLs

-A signed URL includes additional information, for example, an expiration date and time, that gives you more control over access to your content.

-Use signed URLs in the following cases:

-- You want to restrict access to individual files, for example, an installation download for your application.
+When creating CloudFront Signed URL / Cookie, we need to attach a policy with:
+- Includes URL expiration
+- Includes IP ranges to access the data from
+- Trusted signers (which AWS accounts can create signed URLs)

-- Your users are using a client (for example, a custom HTTP client) that doesn't support cookies.
+Signed URLs provide access to individual files.
+Useful when your users are using a client that doesn't support cookies.

-## Cloudfront signed cookies

-Application must authenticate user and then send three Set-Cookie headers to the viewer.
-Users thena use those cookies to request access to content.

-Use signed cookies in the following cases:
-- You want to provide access to multiple restricted files, for example, all of the files for a video in HLS format or all of the files in the subscribers' area of website.
-- You don't want to change your current URLs.
+Signed Cookies provide access to multiple restricted files.
+Useful when you don't want to change your current URLs.

-## Origin Access Identity
+### Signers

+There are two types of signers you can use to create signed URLs and signed cookies:

+**Trusted Key Groups** (recommended):
+- A trusted key group is a collection of public keys that you create and manage in CloudFront.
+- You generate your own public & private key:
+    - The private key is used by your applications (e.g. EC2) to sign URLs
+    - The public key (uploaded) is used by CloudFront to verify URLs
+- You can leverage APIs to create and rotate keys

+**AWS Accounts**:
+- An AWS account that contains a CloudFront key pair.
+- You use the private key from the key pair associated with the AWS account to sign URLs or cookies.
+- You neet to manage keys using the root account (not recommended) and AWS console
+- No API support

+**To create a key group**:
+1. Open CloudFront Console.
+2. In **Public keys** section in the left navigation, add your public key.
+3. Navigate to **Key Groups**.
+4. Create Key Group:
+   - Name your key group.
+   - Select public keys.

+Once the key group is created, you can reference it in one or more cache behaviors.

+### CloudFront signed URLs vs S3 presigned URLs

+They are both used to grant temporary access to private content.

+CloudFront Signed URL:
+- Used to restrict access to content served through a CloudFront distribution.
+- Allows access to a specific path, regardless of the origin (S3 or custom origin).
+- Can specify IP ranges, start and end times, and use wildcards in paths.
+- Uses an account-wide key pair managed by the root user to sign.
+- Expiration is defined in the policy with absolute terms (milliseconds from epoch).
+- Revocation: Requires distrusting the key pair used for signing.
+- Conclusion: CloudFront signed URLs are more flexible with additional controls like IP restrictions and wildcard paths, making them suitable for complex access scenarios

+S3 Presigned URLs:
-Used in combination with signed URLs and signed cookies to restrict direct access to an S3 bucket.
+- Used to grant temporary access to objects stored in an S3 bucket.

-An origin access identity (OAI) is a special CloudFront user that is associated with the distribution.

-By using an OAI you can restrict users so they cannot access the content directly using the S3 URL, they must connect via CloudFront.

-Permissions must then be changed on the Amazon S3 bucket to restrict access to the OAI.
-The origin access identity has permission to access files in your Amazon S3 bucket, but users don’t.

-If users request files directly by using Amazon S3 URLs, they’re denied access.
+- Acts as if the request is made by the IAM user who signed the URL.
+- Limited to specifying the bucket and object keys.
+- Uses IAM key of the signing IAM principle.
+- Has limited lifetime, defined relative to the signing time (in seconds).
+- Revocation: Requires revoking permissions from the IAM user or removing their access keys.
+- Conclusion: S3 presigned URLs are simpler and directly tied to IAM user permissions, making them easier to manage for straightforward access needs.

 ## Geo Restrictions

-Blacklists and whitelists can be used for geography (you can only use one at a time):
+You can restrict who can access your distribution based on the country where they try:
-- Allow your users to access your content only if they're in one of the countries on a whitelist of approved countries.
+- Allowlist: Allow your users to access your content only if they're in one of the countries on a list of approved countries.
-- Prevent your users from accessing your content if they're in one of the countries on a blacklist of banned countries.
+- Blocklist: Prevent your users from accessing your content if they're in one of the countries on a list of banned countries.

+The "country" is determined using a 3rd party Geo-IP database.

+Use case: Copyright Laws to control access to content.

-There are two options available for geo-restriction (geo-blocking):
+There are two options available for geo-restriction:

-- Use the CloudFront geo-restriction feature.
-For restricting access to **all files** in a distribution and at the country level.
+- Use the CloudFront Geo Restriction feature for restricting access to **all files** in a distribution and at the country level.
-- Use a 3rd party geo-location service.
-For restricting access to a **subset of files** in a distribution and for finer granularity at the country level.
+- Use a 3rd party geo-location service for restricting access to a **subset of files** in a distribution and for finer granularity at the country level.

+To enable CloudFront Geo Restriction:
+1. Open the CloudFront console.
+2. Select your distribution.
+3. Go to **Security** tab
+4. Under **CloudFront geographic restriction** and click **Edit**.
+5. Choose **Allow List** or **Block List**.
+6. Select countries to allow or block.
+7. Save changes.